|WISEMAN, M - Washington State University|

-Technical Abstract: During surveys for postharvest diseases of apples in 2003-05, a fruit rot disease was observed on stored apples collected from packinghouses.
-The disease appeared to originate from infections of wounds on the fruit, and lesions were brown and decayed tissues were spongy.
+Technical Abstract: During surveys for postharvest diseases of apples conducted in Washington State from 2003 to 2005, an unknown fruit rot was observed on stored apples collected from commercial fruit packinghouses.
+This disease was present in 66 of the 179 grower lots sampled, accounting for an average 1 to 3% of the total decayed fruit sampled.
+The disease appeared to originate from infection of wounds on the fruit skin.
+Lesions were brown and decayed tissues were spongy.
 Lambertella sp. was consistently isolated from the decayed fruit.
-Isolates differed from Lambertella corni-maris by only 0-2 base pairs in the sequences within the combined LSU, ITS, and SSU regions.
-The fungus grew at -0.5 to 25°C and formed apothecia on artificial media after ca. 8-24 weeks.
-On PDA under 12/12 light/darkness, apothecia were 1-2.75 mm in diameter with stipes of 1-4 mm x 0.5 mm.
-Asci were 76-125 x 3.5-5.5 µm, inoperculate, eight-spored, clavate, and narrowed at the base.
-Ascospores were aseptate, 7-10 x 2.5-4.5 µm, uniseriate to biseriate, and initially hyaline then changing to orange-brown within the ascus.
-Colony characteristics included: growth with little/no aerial mycelium, dark-yellow to gray-black in color, orange crystals secreted after 10-14 days, gray-black pseudosclerotia, and yellow pigmentation in the agar.
-Morphological characteristics of the fungus overlap with those of L. corni-maris.
-‘Fuji’ apple fruit that were wounded, inoculated with representative isolates, and incubated at 0°C yielded the same symptoms, and the fungus was re-isolated from the diseased fruit.
-This is the first report of a fruit rot in apple caused by L. corni-maris in Washington State.
+Sequences of the fungus and Lambertella corni-maris sequences in GenBank differed by 0-4 base pairs across the combined SSU+ITS+LSU regions with a maximum identity ranging from 99 to 100%.
+The fungus grew at 0 to 20°C and formed apothecia on artificial media after 8-24 weeks.
+On potato dextrose agar under a 12 h photoperiod, apothecial dimensions were variable, ranging from 1-6 mm in diameter with stipes of 1-4 × 0.5 mm.
+Asci were 76-125 × 3.5-5.5 µm, inoperculate, eight-spored, clavate, and narrowed at the base.
+Ascospores were aseptate, 7-10 × 2.5-4.5 µm, uniseriate to biseriate and orange-brown at maturity in the ascus.
+Colony characteristics included: little/no aerial mycelium, dark-yellow to gray-black mycelium, gray-black pseudosclerotia, and yellow pigmentation in the agar.
+Morphological characteristics of the fungus overlapped with the description of L. corni-maris.
+‘Fuji’ apple fruit that were wounded, inoculated with representative isolates, and incubated at 0°C yielded the same symptoms as seen in packinghouses, and the fungus was re-isolated from the diseased fruit.
+This is the first report of a fruit rot in stored apple caused by L. corni-maris in the United States.
+We propose Lambertella rot as the name of this disease.